-Welcome back – Miss McLeod and I hope you all had a wonderful Christmas and New Year and are looking forward to all that 2020 will bring.
+Welcome back – Miss McLeod and I hope you all had a wonderful half term break.

-Our new topic is ‘The Indus Valley’, which will be mostly history-based.
-Our curriculum coverage for this half term can be found here: Raven Class Spring 1 2019 Curriculum Map English will see us sharing our ‘Talk for Writing’ text of ‘The Hobbit’ (a ‘Journey story’, based on the classic text Hobbit Journey story Original), while in maths we will be starting with looking at multiplication before moving on to division and fractions.
+Our new topic is ‘Earth and Space’, which will be mostly science-based.
+Our curriculum coverage for this half term can be found here: Raven Class Spring 2 2020 Curriculum Map English will see us sharing our ‘Talk for Writing’ text of ‘How the Whale got his Throat’ (a ‘warning story’, based on the classic text How the Whale got his Throat), while in maths we will be finishing our work on fractions, before moving on to decimals and percentages.

 May I remind you that it is vital that your child’s P.E. kit is in school every day as this allows your child to change in the event of them becoming wet and/or muddy during morning break or lunchtime play.
 Please ensure that your child has kit suitable for the weather, as some days may be mild enough for us to be outside.
 In addition to shorts/skorts and a t-shirt, I would suggest that they bring a sweatshirt specifically for P.E., rather than wearing their school one – as it may get muddy and/or wet, and a pair of jogging bottoms.
 Please note that for your child’s safety, they need trainers to wear outside – the wearing of plimsolls is not allowed.